hminle/gamut-mlp/README.md

 <sup>2</sup>Adobe Research

-**This software is provided for research purposes only and CAN NOT be used for commercial purposes.**
+**This software is provided for research purposes only and CANNOT be used for commercial purposes.**

 ## Project Website: https://gamut-mlp.github.io/